perawallet/connect/README.md

 ## Customizing Style

-You can override the z-index using the `.pera-wallet-connect-modal` class so that the modal does not conflict with another component on your application.
+You can override the z-index using the `.pera-wallet-modal` class so that the modal does not conflict with another component on your application.

 ```scss
 .pera-wallet-modal {